killinen/BrakeModule/README.md

 If someone want's to deep dive closer on Bosch DSC 5.7 ABS Module Diagnosis and Repair read this great post: https://www.bimmerfest.com/threads/bosch-dsc-5-7-abs-module-diagnosis-and-repair.822139/#post-8854110 (the pics are stolen from it).

-Further knowledge on how BOSCH 5.7/DSCIII works, look at dsc_system.pdf on the repo.
+Further knowledge on how BOSCH 5.7/DSCIII works, look at https://github.com/killinen/BrakeModule/blob/main/dsc_system.pdf in the repo.

+## The name of the Man-in-the-middle is Brake Module
+The basic idea to take control of the ABS/DSC unit ability to brake is to use man-in-the-middle tactic (https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+This is implemented by taking the charge pump control from ABS module so that it wont confuse any diagnostic systems by:
-Main thesis of how the BrakeModule works is 1. to disconnect the BOSCH control module from the charge pump and connect the charge pump wires from module with resistor so that the control module "thinks" that the pump is connected.
+1. Disconnecting the BOSCH control module from the charge pump and connect the charge pump wires from module with resistor so that the control module "thinks" that the pump is connected.
 If wires are disconnected, module throws an charge pump error, because it will detect open circuit with the feedback lines (f/b) shown in handwritten schematic.
-2. Connect 12V to the pump and use N-channel power MOSFET to adjust to charge pump yield (brake pressure).
+2. Connecting 12V to the pump and use N-channel power MOSFET to adjust to charge pump yield (brake pressure).
 3. One has to manipulate also the cars brake light (pedal) switch because if car detects increased brake pressure in the system without detection of brake pedal beeing pressed, it throws an brake pressure sensor defekt error.

 Main principle of driving charge pump and brakelight switch with BrakeModule.
 <p align="center">